markusthilo/Wiper/README.md

 ## Download

-Download the latest release from GitHub and unpack it anywhere.
-It is a portable application.
+Download the latest release from GitHub and unpack anywhere.
+The application is portable.
 No installation is required.

+It might be necessary to tweak BitDefender.
+The file wiper.exe could be classified as critical but the file or the entire Wiper folder can be added as an exception.
+To do so, access the following settings:

+`Settings > Windows Security > Virus & threat protection > Virus & thread protection settings > Manage settings > Exclusions > Add or remove exclusions`

+If the application is run as administrator.
+If you do not have the required privileges, there is no way to maske it work.

 ## Language